My passion is writing about love, sex, dating, and relationships. I write based on my own personal experiences and those that I relate to.

-Although there shouldn't be any added pressure—other than the norm of creating lists; food shopping and gifts—many men do not always see things so simple.
+Although there shouldn't be any added pressure—other than the norm of creating lists for food shopping and gifts—many men do not always see things so simply.
 But, can you blame them?
-Think about it, depending on how long you have been dating or together, there tends to be relationship pressure weighing on men during the holidays.
+Think about it: Depending on how long you have been dating or together, there tends to be relationship pressure weighing on men during the holidays.

-New relationship pressures a guy might feel over the holidays—causing him to pull away:
+Here are some examples of new relationship pressures a guy might feel over the holidays, causing him to pull away:

 - Should he give you a gift?

-- What gift says "I'm thinking of you," but not sure where this relationship is heading?
+- What gift says "I'm thinking of you (but I'm not sure where this relationship is heading)"?